alump/LazyLayouts/README.md

 ## Release notes

-### Version 0.1.4
+### Version 0.2.0
-- Adds multiple themes to test app to help testing
+- Moved to use and support Vaadin 8

 ### Version 0.1.3
 - Fixes server side warnings when LazyLayout has TabSheet as parent